hyzok-su/EasyTile/README.md

 When we add this new tile to the tileset, the tileset will compare the matrix and sockets of new tile to every existed tile to avoid repitition.
 ## Generate Tile-rules From Socket-rules
 We can store the socket connection rules in a dictionary.
-By checking tiles one by one to each other, we know if the according socket-pairs are in the dictionary, and we can change the socket-rules into tile-rules.
+By checking tiles one by one to each other, we know if the according socket-pairs are in the dictionary.
+If yes, a new rule will be generated.